unstoppabledomains/dev-docs/getting-started/test-domains/polygonscan.md

 <embed src="/snippets/_test-domain-explain.md" />

 :::info
-[Polygon faucet](https://faucet.polygon.technology) offers free money in the form of matic tokens for domains minted on Polygon Testnet.
+[Polygon faucet](https://faucet.polygon.technology) offers free MATIC tokens for Polygon Testnets.
+You will need some MATIC to interact with our smart contracts and claim a free test domain.
 :::

 ## Step 1.
 Configure your Metamask wallet for Polygon